Chaeun-Kim/emsiAssignment/README.md

 # Simple Read-Only API in Python

 This is a simple read-only API application written in Python using Flask package.
+The 'data.json' file is a JSON formatted data file with numeric county values as keys and its corresponding happiness index as values.
+The API

 ## Getting Started